ibm-cloud-docs/containers/cs_cluster_plan_network.md

 If your worker nodes must access a public endpoint outside of the cluster, you can enable a public gateway on the VPC subnet that the worker nodes are deployed to.
 A public gateway can be attached to or detached from a subnet at any time.

 The default IP address range for VPC subnets is 10.0.0.0 – 10.255.255.255.
 For a list of IP address ranges per VPC zone, see the [VPC default address prefixes](/docs/vpc?topic=vpc-configuring-address-prefixes).

-If you enable your VPC with classic access, or access to classic infrastructure resources, the default IP ranges per VPC zone are different.
-For more information, see [Classic access VPC default address prefixes](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure#classic-access-default-address-prefixes).
+If you enable classic access when you create your VPC, [classic access default address prefixes](/docs/vpc?topic=vpc-setting-up-access-to-classic-infrastructure#classic-access-default-address-prefixes) automatically determine the IP ranges of any subnets that you create.
+However, the default IP ranges for classic access VPC subnets conflict with the subnets for the {{site.data.keyword.containerlong_notm}} control plane.
+Instead, you must [create the VPC without the automatic default address prefixes, and then create your own address prefixes and subnets within those ranges for you cluster](/docs/containers?topic=containers-vpc-subnets#classic_access_subnets).

 Need to create your cluster by using custom-range subnets?
 Check out this guidance on [custom address prefixes](/docs/vpc?topic=vpc-configuring-address-prefixes).
 If you use custom-range subnets for your worker nodes, you must [ensure that your worker node subnets do not overlap with your cluster's pod subnet](/docs/containers?topic=containers-vpc-subnets#vpc-ip-range).
 {: tip}